uitstor/uitstor/docs/extensions/s3zip/README.md

 ## How to enable S3 ZIP behavior ?

-Ensure to set the following header `x-minio-extract` to `true` in your S3 requests.
+Ensure to set the following header `x-uitstor-extract` to `true` in your S3 requests.

 ## How to access to files inside a ZIP archive